 Whether you’re a dedicated vegan or just contemplating a lifestyle shift, the buzz around Veganuary has likely caught your attention.
-With a record-breaking 700,000 participants worldwide in 2023, this movement is gaining significant traction and shows no signs of slowing down.
+With a record-breaking 700,000 participants worldwide in 2023 and an amazing increase to 1.8 million in 2024, this movement is gaining significant traction and shows no signs of slowing down.

 Here we discuss the unstoppable momentum of Veganuary–what it means for us at Eatwith and what it means for you.